 September 20: Constitution Day Celebration

-Celebrate the 227th signing of the U.S. Constitution with family, friends, and the Taste of Freedom Wine Festival on the historic grounds of James Madison's Montpelier!
-Live music, balloon rides, mansion tours, and children's activities will be offered throughout the day.
-Tastings from Virginia wineries, breweries, ciderhouses will be offered from 11:00 a.m. to 7:00 p.m.
+Celebrate America's most impactful founding document with family, friends, and the Taste of Freedom Wine Festival on the historic grounds of James Madison's Montpelier.
+Beginning at 10:00 a.m., guests will enjoy live music, balloon rides, mansion tours, and children's activities, plus tastings from Virginia wineries, breweries, cider houses from 11:00 a.m. to 7:00 p.m.
+This is a fall fun event you won't want to miss, concluding with fireworks at 8:15 p.m.
 General admission is $10/car.
 Tasting tickets are $20/person in advance or $25/person at the gate.
-Ticket information coming soon.
+Purchase advance tickets here!

 October 3-5: Montpelier Seminar "The Federal Judiciary: Idea to Institution"

 Examine the role of "the judiciary" as one of the three branches of American government with former Oregon Supreme Court Justice Susan M. Leeson and historian Scott Casper, Ph.D.
 A handful of the core issues covered in this seminar include: creation of the judicial branch and its constitutional ties to the other branches of government; the relationship between the federal judiciary and state judicial systems; the relationship between the Supreme Court and its co-equal branches in the national government; the doctrine of judicial review; and contemporary issues involving the role of federal courts in the American political system.